Vivek27951/Quiz_Game/README.md

 # Quiz_Game
-It is a simple c-programmed game.
+It is a simple c-programmed Quiz game.